-The lemon curd will be good for up to 14 days in your refridgerator in an airtight container.
-You can also freeze it up to 3 months.
-Thaw it in your refridgerator before using.
+The lemon curd will be good for up to 14 days in your refrigerator in an airtight container.
+You can also freeze it for up to 3 months.
+Thaw it in your refrigerator before using it.

 Tools needed to create Linzer Cookies

 Cookie Cutters: I use Double-Sided Fluted and Plain Edge Cookie Cutter and a tiny round cutter for my Gluten Free Lemon Linzer Cookies.
 You can use any mini cookie cutter for center.
 I love using mini hearts and stars.

 Rolling Pin: you will need a rolling pin to roll out the gluten-free Linzer cookie dough.
 BUT, you can always use a clean bottle (like a wine bottle) in a pinch

 Offset Spatula: I love using Mini Offsets to move delicate cookie dough

 How to make Gluten Free Linzer Cookies

 Traditionally this dough is made right on the kitchen counter by cutting the butter into the dry ingredients, adding the egg (or egg yolks), and kneading it by hand.
 But to make things easier, I am using my standmixer.

 Cream Butter and Powdered Sugar: Combine your room temperature butter and powdered sugar in the bowl of your stand mixer fitted with the paddle attachment.
 We will cream those two ingredients for 5 minutes until light and fluffy.
 Since this dough does not contain any leavening agent the creaming will provide structure.
 Make sure to scrape down the bowl halfway through the creaming process.